forgottosave/forgottosave/README.md

 ## About me
 I'm **Timon Ensel**, a computer science student at the **T**echnical **U**niversity of **M**unich.

-Mid 2022 I finally found my way into open source projects and love doing so ever since.
-My current main focus being [Xournal++](https://github.com/xournalpp/xournalpp), the greatest annotator in C++ out there.
+Mid 2022 I finally found my way into open source projects and love contributing to them ever since.
+My current main focus is [Xournal++](https://github.com/xournalpp/xournalpp), the greatest annotator in C++ out there :)

 My prgramming language repertoire includes, but is not limited to: